NewDark90/privacy-coins-2021/post/main.md

 Cons:

-- Does not break transaction links, merely obscures them, hence a 'decoy' model.
+- Does not break transaction links, merely obscures them, hence a 'decoy' model
 - Scalability issues because of large transaction sizes and a non prunable blockchain
 - Risks of blockchain being deanonymized in the future or through incorrect implementations
 - Ring size is practically limited
-- Does not have supply auditability meaning hidden inflation can go undetected.
+- Does not have supply auditability meaning hidden inflation can go undetected

 References:
 - [https://www.getmonero.org/resources/moneropedia/ringCT.html](https://www.getmonero.org/resources/moneropedia/ringCT.html)